zerolawtech/ZAP-Tech/docs/getting-started.rst

     <Transaction object '0x47581e5b276298427f6a520353622b96cdecb29dff7269f03d7c957435398ebd'>

-See the :ref:`kyc-registrar` page for a detailed explanation of how to use this contract.
+See the :ref:`kyc-base` page for a detailed explanation of how to use registry contracts.

 Issuing Tokens
 ==============